 We have started to move in the right direction, according to WMO Secretary-General Petteri Taalas.

-He cites that emissions dropped in developed countries despite growing economies last year, indicating that economic growth is possible amidst a decline in emissions.
+He cites that emissions dropped in developed countries despite growing economies last year, indicating that economic growth is possible while emissions decline.
 The bad news is that the rest of the world has increased emissions.

 Mr Taalas enumerated the weather anomalies within the last ten years and at the start of 2020.